 Ernst & Young recognized as a global knowledge leading business

-London, 8 December 2009 – For the twelfth consecutive year, Ernst & Young has been recognized as a Most Admired Knowledge Enterprise (MAKE).
-A panel of Global Fortune 500 senior executives and internationally-recognized knowledge management and intellectual capital professionals selected the 2009 Global MAKE Winners.
+LONDON, MOSCOW, 10 DECEMBER 2010 ― For the thirteenth consecutive year, Ernst & Young has been recognized as a Most Admired Knowledge Enterprise (MAKE).
+A panel of Global Fortune 500 senior executives and internationally-recognized knowledge management and intellectual capital professionals selected the 2010 Global MAKE Winners.

 Launched in 1998, the annual MAKE survey is now the leading benchmark for the world’s best knowledge-based organizations.
 Each year, the survey identifies organizations that stand out from the crowd in the knowledge economy.
 Ernst & Young is one of the few organizations to have been awarded every year since 1998, and in 2000 Ernst & Young was inducted into the MAKE Hall of Fame.

 “Employees of Ernst & Young are its core value,” says Alexander Ivlev, Country Managing Partner, Russia.
 “We focus on our employees’ education and initiate numerous professional training sessions and training seminars for new hires as well as for specialists who have been with the company for several years already.
 Therefore, the recognition of Ernst & Young as a global leader in knowledge management seems quite logical to me.”